 Our services can help students fulfil their personal and academic potential through individual and/or group supports.

 Personal Counselling and Accessible Learning Services are being offered online, by phone and in-person.
 Our services are free, confidential and available to all registered Seneca students.
-Students who feel they require support can reach out to our offices at Seneca’s Personal Counselling and
+Students who feel they require support can reach out to our offices.

-Appointments can be provided by phone or video chat Monday-Friday.
-In-person appointments are available:
+Appointments can be provided by phone, video chat, or in person, Monday-Friday.

 If you are in crisis or have immediate concerns outside our hours of operation, the following resources are available: